 In addition to being a USA Today bestselling author, I am also a proofreader!
 Armed with my degree in Literature, a day job at a University that involves lots of proofreading, a love of words, and an almost compulsive need to have things “just right” on the page, I’ve opened up my schedule to clients in need of an extra pair of eyes on their written work.

-My current rates for fiction manuscripts (valid for bookings to June 30th, 2020) are:
+My current rates for fiction manuscripts (valid as at May, 2020) are:

 For non-fiction manuscripts, business documents or papers, marketing materials, web content or non-standard projects, please query via email for a price.
 To book my proofreading service, or for further information, please email: firstname.lastname@example.org

 “I have used Jen Katemi for five books as well as a host of short stories.
 The editing service is efficient, reasonably priced and routinely done in the time frame agreed.
 Highly recommended.”Sean Deville, author

 “Not only does Jen have a talented eagle eye for detail (she can spot a typo a mile away), she is a master with the written word.
 You can be sure that your book will be word-perfect after she’s worked her magic.
 I fully recommend Jen for any proofreading work you need done.”Charmaine Ross, international bestselling author of romance fiction

 “I’m thrilled with Jen’s proofreading service.
 She was fast, thorough and helped make my manuscript shine!”Lauren Harbor, award-winning author of romance fiction

 “Jen provided a fast, professional and accurate proofread of marketing materials for my private practice.
 I highly recommend her service if you’re looking for quality work and superb attention to detail.”Wendy, Occupational Therapist

 Frequently Asked Questions